google/flutter-desktop-embedding/plugins/README.md

 ### Caveats

-Currently only JSONMethodCodec is supported for desktop plugins.
+Currently only JSONMethodCodec is supported for Windows/Linux plugins.
 See https://github.com/google/flutter-desktop-embedding/issues/67